 The statistics given in the previous section show that Málaga province leads the way in Andalucía.
-Within the province, the prime areas are the Marbella municipality, the Benahavís municipality which takes in the hills just behind the coast csand Estepona.
-Just these 3 municipalities accounted for 27% of the total market in the province in 2022.
-With Málaga city itself added into the mix, that rises to 46.7%.
+Within the province, the prime areas are the Marbella municipality, the

+Benahavís municipality which takes in the hills just behind the coast, heading up the Ronda road, and Estepona.
+Just these 3 municipalities accounted for 25% of the total market in 2023.
+With Málaga city itself added into the mix, that rises to 44%.